harshsinha21/SareeKala-Ecommerce-Project/README.txt

 1. Database and API Integration

-        Connect MYSQL database with IntelliJ(Java) for backend development and integrate it with Spring Boot application that exposes API Endpoints.
+        Connect MYSQL database with IntelliJ(Java) for backend development using API Endpoints.

         Testing:
         Postman is used to test that data is being sent and processed correctly from API